danisotelo/RL_battle_city/README.md

 - MSVC v142 Build tools - VS 2019 C++ x64/x86  (v14.29-16.11)
 - MSVC Libraries with Spectre Mitigations - VS 2019 C++ for x64/x86 (v14.29-16.11)

-Try again running `pip install .`.
+Try again running `pip install .`, now it should run without errors and the installation is finished!.

 ## Running the Program